ACW Epic - mini project

 I played the rules with two tweaks.
 Firstly using my Epic scale figures, I dropped all measurements to ⅔ and that looked right and seemed to work rather well.

-Secondly, I don’t like card play that builds up a ‘hand to be played’ with the inevitable ‘Gotcha’ type moments that fall out of that.
-I do however like the Random Event nature of the cards so I kept them in the game, but instead of allowing a hand to build up, in the Fate Phase, the next card is simply turned and played by the player that turn - or lost!
+Secondly, I don’t like card play that builds up into a ‘hand to be played’ with the inevitable ‘Gotcha’ type moments that fall out of that.
+I do however like the Random Event nature of the cards so I kept them in the game, but instead of allowing a hand to build up, in the Fate Phase of each player turn, the next card is simply turned and played by the player that turn - or lost!
 It seemed to work fine.

-I quite like the Double Move action as that does bring the sides into closer contact much faster and allows the game to get going properly.
-I also like the support rules that allow nearby unit to contribute to a units fighting strength, both for firing and melee.
+I quite like the Double Move Action as that does bring the sides into closer contact much faster and allows the game to get going properly.
+I also like the support rules that allow nearby units to contribute to a units fighting strength, both for firing and melee.
 It feels a sensible half way house from allowing units to simply gang up.

 There are some elements that sit comfortably with my own rules, for example, fire occurs early in the turn and those that fire, cannot then subsequently take an Action in the Action Phase.
 Also the rate at which units deplete in the field is comparable to the rate of loss in my rules, with the final collapse similarly occurring, though V&F does allow for a possibility of rallying off loss, which my own rules don’t.